 It’s like going to an art gallery and criticizing the artwork based on colors only: “I don’t like red, so all the paintings with red on them must be bad.”
 You have to take a step back and see the picture as a whole.
-You want to see how to the red works with the other colors, the lines and the shapes.
+You want to see how the red works with the other colors, the lines, and the shapes.

 Same as self-acceptance.
 Don’t just look at your weaknesses with a magnifying glass.
 See how they work well with your strengths.